CARE Advocacy is a free and confidential resource provided by trained mental health staff and advocates.

 In addition to providing emotional support/crisis intervention, advocates can assist you in many other ways.
 Advocates can:

-- Accompany you and act as a support when you attend meetings with law enforcement, OCRSM and the hospital if needed
+- Provide support when you attend meetings with law enforcement and OCRSM if needed

-- Assist you in obtaining a Sexual Assault Forensic Exam (SAFE) at UM Prince George’s Hospital Center or a Sexual Assault Focused Exam at the Health Center (available for all genders)
+- Assist you in obtaining a Sexual Assault Forensic Exam (SAFE) at UM Capital Region Medical Center or a Sexual Assault Focused Exam at the Health Center (available for all genders)

 - Assist you in obtaining a Peace and Protective Order through the courts